getsolus/solus-site.github.io/content/blog/2015/06/2015-06-29-first-unstable-daily-iso/index.md

 ### Other Awesome Updates

-Our [Patreon](https://www.patreon.com/solus?ty=h) campaign is really starting to take shape!
+Our Patreon campaign is really starting to take shape!
 We recently hit our first target of $150 a month, which will cover base project running costs.
 This is a monthly project sponsorship, and helps us to do all the awesome things we need to do with the project.
 As much as we distribute Solus for free, there is much personal financial and time investment involved.
 The more we can balance, the quicker we can achieve our goals.
 Solus is a long-standing passion, and if we realise our goals of establishing a company, it'll be awesome all around.
 More hardware, testing, and time to dedicate, as well as a project that is liable.
 We are aiming for OEM images.. so :]

 ### Feedback

-As usual, leave a comment here, on the [forums](https://solus-project.com/forums/), in our [G+ community](https://plus.google.com/communities/104830131595272878110), or on [IRC](irc://chat.freenode.net/#Solus)!
+As usual, leave a comment here, on the [forums](https://discuss.getsol.us), in our G+ community or on IRC!

 ### Obligatory screenshots